Icelandic

 hrífa (strong verb, third-person singular past indicative hreif, third-person plural past indicative hrifu, supine hrifið)

-1. (transitive, intransitive, with accusative) to enchant, to carry away, to move somebody
+1. to enchant, to carry away, to move someone [intransitive or with accusative]

 2. (intransitive) to become effective, to take effect